dogeplusplus/qm9-gnn/README.md

-# qm9-gnn

-Collecting workspace information# QM9-GNN: Molecular Property Prediction with Graph Neural Networks
+# QM9-GNN: Molecular Property Prediction with Graph Neural Networks

 A Graph Neural Network implementation for predicting molecular properties on the QM9 dataset.
 This project uses PyTorch Geometric and PyTorch Lightning to build and train GNN models for quantum chemistry tasks.